florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

-# WORMHOLE MANIFESTATION WORKSHEET — MODULE: HERE NOW AS AN ASSET
+# WORMHOLE MANIFESTATION WORKSHEET —  HERENOW AS AN ANCHOR

 ---

 ## MOMENT 1 — VISUALIZATION

-**What if you considered your Here Now as intentional, rather than an obstacle?**
+**What if you considered your HereNow as intentional, rather than an obstacle?**

 Close your eyes.
 Breathe.
 Let the question resonate without answering it just yet.